 Middleton family against LSU's decision to change main library's name

-BATON ROUGE - On Thursday afternoon, Governor John Bel Edwards spoke in support of LSU's decision to change the name of its main library due to the discovery of at least one seemingly prejudiced letter written by the library's namesake, former LSU President, Troy H. Middleton.
+BATON ROUGE - On Thursday afternoon, Governor John Bel Edwards spoke in support of LSU's decision to rename its main library due to the discovery of at least one seemingly prejudiced letter written by the library's namesake, former LSU President, Troy H. Middleton.

 But not everyone approves of the school's decision.